Clan Cheyne: Origins of the name

 According to the Collins Scottish Clan & Family Encycleopdia, the surname Cheyne is of great antiquity and is believed to have been of either Norman or French origin.
 The name apparently means Oak Plantation.
-According to the historian George Fraser Black, some early clerics confused the word for "oak" with that of "dog" and in error they styled the name Canis.
+According to the historian George Fraser Black, some early clerics confused the word for "oak" (chene) with that of "dog" (chien) and in error they styled the name Canis.

 Origins of the clan

 In 1158, Ricardus de Chanai witnessed a gift to the Hospital of St Peter of York.
 However, the earliest record of the name in Scotland is that of William de Chense, who witnessed a charter by William the Lion in about 1200.
 From 1267 to 1269 Sir Reginald le Chain was Great Chamberlain of Scotland.
 He held the lands of Inverugie as well as immense estates in Caithness.

 Wars of Scottish Independence

 In 1320, a later Sir Reginald signed the Declaration of Arbroath.